 - 3/4 tsp. salt

 - 1/4 tsp. ground black pepper

-- 3 cups 2% milk (I have also used skim)
+- 3 cups 2% milk -or your preferred milk/milk alternative

 - Add the pasta, broccoli, olive oil, salt, pepper, garlic, tomato sauce, milk, and broth to a large pot.
 Cover and bring to a full, rolling boil.
 Stir and reduce the heat to medium low.
 Simmer covered for 10-15 minutes, stirring occasionally.
 Cook until there is ½ to1 inch of liquid left in the bottom of the pot. *NOTE: Keep an eye on the pot in the beginning of the cooking process because milk tends to boil over easily.